w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Limits

 Limits prevent processing, storage, and analysis of the header and its values from being overly burdensome.
-The overall size and number of `list-member`s is limited in order to place an upper limit on the  costs incurred processing and storing the header and its constituent values.
+The overall size and number of list members is limited in order to place an upper limit on the costs incurred processing and storing the header and its constituent values.

-Limiting the size of each `list-member` prevents any single `list-member` from exhausting the header size limit and preventing other `list-member`s from being included.
-The maximum size of a `list-member` was chosen to allow a full URL to be stored with some additional metadata in a single `list-member`.
+Limiting the size of each key-value pair prevents any single value from exhausting the header size limit and preventing other values from being included.
+The maximum size of a key-value pair was chosen to allow a full URL to be stored with some additional metadata.